-At Dental On Park in Milton, we pride ourselves in pain free root canals.
+At Dental On in Milton and Woollongabba, we pride ourselves in pain free root canals.

 Root Canal Treatment is the treatment of a tooth involving the pulp or nerve space.
 Prolonged pain as well as sensitivity to hot and cold is usually one of the early symptoms of pulp damage.
 The pulp is ‘alive’ at this stage but if the damage is severe, the pulp tissue is unable to heal itself and continues to hurt and worsen until it degenerates and ‘dies’.